 When we’re talking about duration here for the fasting, hat does that look like?
 Because I’ve heard some people say, well, you can do a 12-hour fast if you eat your dinner at 7 P.M. and you eat your breakfast at 7 A.M. and you sleep, you have essentially fasted for 12 hours.
 Do we need more than that?

 [00:12:00] Yeah, I think that the duration is actually flexible.
 It can be any duration.
 Fasting is just the flipside of eating, that is, anytime you’re not eating, you’re fasting.
 The word “breakfast” is very interesting, because what it implies that fasting is actually a part of everyday life.
 What we should do is keep our feeding and our fasting in balance there.
 You go back to the 1950s and people are eating three meals a day, and they’re getting about 12 to 13, 14 hours of fasting in every single day.
 That’s just normal.
 Finish dinner at 7, eat breakfast at 7, 12 hours fasting, 12 hours feeding, great.
 Because your body really only exists in one of two states.
 You’re either storing food energy or your burning food energy.
 There’s no in between.
-What happens when you eat, of course, is that insulin goes up, it tells your body, store that food energy.
-So that when you fast, when you’re asleep, insulin goes down, your body pulls that energy back up and burns it.
+What happens when you eat, of course, is that blood sugars goes up, it tells your body, store that food energy.
+So that when you fast, when you’re asleep, blood sugars goes down, your body pulls that energy back up and burns it.
 That’s why you don’t die in your sleep every single night, right?

 [00:13:00] What happens, of course, is that if you now eat like from the minute that you get up to the minute you go to bed, now you’re feeding all the time, you’re giving your body instructions to keep storing food energy.
 Remember, you can’t store food energy and burn it at the same time.
 You can’t go both ways; it’s not logical.
 If you’re always storing food energy, guess what, you’re going to be fat.
 All you do is you extend that period of fasting and let your body burn some of the stored food energy, and your body knows how to do that.
 You can do … there are several popular regimens, so there’s 16-hour fast, so you compress your eating window, for example, to 8 hours, like between say 12 and 8 or 11 and 7, something like that.
 You can go to 24 hours of fasting, which is kind of a one meal a day sort of an idea.
 If you go 7 P.M. to 7 P.M., that’s dinner to dinner.
 You can go even longer if you skip a full day, 36 hours.
 You can go really up to as long as you want.
 We have people go up to 21, 30 days.